Thakurayush124/Agrifusion/README.md

 Disease Detection Model: Analyzes plant images to detect signs of diseases, providing early warnings for farmers.

 **********************************************************************************************************************************************************************************************
-  NOTE:- OUR Soil anlaysis and plant counting model are ready and working but due to large size constraints we were not able to push there code and stuff not we can provide you the material in case of need
+  NOTE:- OUR Soil anlaysis and plant counting model are ready and working but due to large size constraints we were not able to push there code and stuff but we can provide you the material in case of need
 **********************************************************************************************************************************************************************************************